sohbatSandhu/Lingo-Exchange/README.md

 ##### **GUI Components:**
 - Text inputs for language and dialect
 - Implement a “start exercise” button to display a dropdown menu of relevant exercises
-- Click into each exercise dropdown option which redirects user to another page which displays a series of questions
+- Click into each exercise dropdown option which redirects user to another page with a series of questions
 - Click “submit” button to save the completion date
-- Could change the color of the top bar to green or red to indicate whether the user completed the exercise within the time limit or not?
+- Could change the color of the top bar to green or red to indicate whether the user completed the exercise within the time limit or not

 ## Language Interaction Page - Romina